tidyverse/dbplyr/tests/testthat/_snaps/verb-joins.md

       semi_join(df, df, by = "x", na_matches = "foo")
     Condition
       Error in `semi_join()`:
-      ! `na_matches` must be one of "never" or "na", not "foo".
+      ! `na_matches` must be one of "na" or "never", not "foo".

 # using multiple gives an informative error